|Home I About Us I Success Stories I Articles I Franchise I Contact Us|

 Beginning in the mid 19th century, some American educators, prominently Horace Mann, argued that phonics should not be taught at all.
 This led to the commonly used "look-say" approach ensconced in the Dick and Jane readers popular in the mid-20th century.
 Beginning in the 1950s, however, spurred by Rudolf Flesch's criticism of the absence of phonics instruction (particularly in his popular book, Why Johnny Can't Read) phonics resurfaced as a method of teaching reading.

 Despite phonics instruction slowly regaining its popularity, many teachers and parents find themselves at a standstill in terms of children actually being able to learn the phonics and then read.

 A common cause for the child's inability to learn to read using the phonics method is a poor auditory short-term memory.
-"Phonics is an auditory learning system," says Cindi Ringoen, a neurodevelopmentalist," and it is imperative to have a sufficient auditory short-term memory in order to learn, utilise and understand reading using the phonics method."
+"Phonics is an auditory learning system," says Cyndi Ringoen, a neurodevelopmentalist," and it is imperative to have a sufficient auditory short-term memory in order to learn, utilise and understand reading using the phonics method."